HONR:1000 | Introduction to Honors

 Spring and Fall Semester

-Course Description: All incoming first-year, new transfer, and new current students are expected to take HONR:1000 Introduction to Honors during their first semester of the program.
-Introduction to Honors students will be required to complete a set of reflections, attend an honors welcome session, attend an honors advisement appointment with a peer mentor, and attend a few honors and campus events.
+Course Description: All incoming first-year, new transfer, and new current students are required to take HONR:1000 Introduction to Honors during their first semester of the program.
+Introduction to Honors students will be required to attend a welcome event to meet peers and navigate through the honors space, complete a set of reflections, attend an honors advisement appointment with a peer mentor, and attend a few honors and campus events.
 The course is online and asynchronous.

-Since there will be so many students to keep track of and engage with, we need help from current students who can act as teaching assistants.
-We look for 2nd-4th year honors students who have:
+The course will have a high enrollment, and we need help from current students to serve as teaching assistants.
+We look for 2nd-4th year honors students.

-Duties for TAs: TAs will assist the professional staff members and promote student growth and self-discovery through peer mentoring.
+Duties for TAs: TAs will assist the professional staff members and promote student growth and self-discovery through their role.
 This includes:

 Benefits of the TA Experience: